itsuncheng/hyperparameter_optimization/README.md

 # hyperparameter_optimization

 This research project is my Extended Essay for IB Computer Science.
-You can find the paper in the repository.
+You can find the paper in the repository or [here](Extended Essay Final.pdf).